About This Course

 Cheryl Slean has practiced mindfulness for more than 20 years and is a graduate of UCLA’s Certificate Program in Mindfulness Facilitation.
 She has taught extensively since 2007, leading numerous sitting groups, class series and retreats at venues nationwide including Against the Stream, Seattle Insight, Santa Monica Hospital, Swedish Hospital, the Hammer Museum, Google, Michael’s House Drug & Alcohol Treatment Center, Refuge Recovery and Insight Community of the Desert, among others.
 She has collaborated with the healthcare community, participating in research and education on mindfulness and chronic pain, stress relief and substance addiction.
 Cheryl is also a filmmaker and theater artist and is interested in the intersection of the arts, mindfulness and sustainability.

-If you do choose to introduce mindfulness to your students, which we hope you will, your own practice will serve as a model in their learning.
-The second course in our pathway to becoming a mindful educator is Mindful Educator Essentials, which will lead you through strategies and curriculum to teach mindfulness to youth.
+When you move on to introducing mindfulness to your students, your own practice – supported and cultivated in this Fundamentals course – will serve as an essential model in their learning.
+The second course in our pathway to becoming a mindful educator is Mindful Educator Essentials, which will lead you through strategies and adaptable K-12 curriculum to teach mindfulness to youth.

 More questions?
 Please visit our FAQ page.